the-404-john/dotfiles/README.md

   - Customizations: Aliases | Keybindings.

 ## Installation
+[!WARNING]
-> ⚠️ Warning: These dotfiles are tailored for personal use.
+> These dotfiles are tailored for personal use.
 Please review and adapt them before applying to your system.

 Clone the repository:
 ```bash